Deliver “Delight and Passion” to people

 We want to be the "number one understanding partner" for our customers.
 We take on the challenge of creating cultural facilities that everyone can enjoy, leveraging our development and proposal capabilities.

-Haruka Amano joined NOMURA Co.,Ltd. as a new graduate in 2015, hoping to work in the cultural market, including museums and public facilities.
-As the sales manager of the Cultural Environment Division, she is involved in numerous projects.
-Having experienced childbirth and child-rearing, Amano is also involved in R&D activities focused on the psychological and emotional accessibility of cultural facilities for a diverse range of users.
-In this article, she talks about her career and aspirations.
+Haruka Amano joined NOMURA Co.,Ltd. as a new graduate in 2015, driven by a desire to work in the cultural market, including museums and public facilities.
+As the sales manager of the Cultural Environment Business Division, she has handled numerous projects.
+Having experienced childbirth and raising children, Amano, who is also involved in R&D activities addressing the psychological and psychological accessibility issues faced by various users of cultural facilities, shares her career and aspirations.

 To be the best understanding person for our customers.
 We listen carefully to understand their true feelings.